 At Home:

-Interactive Learning Time: Sit with your child and explore the worksheet together.
-Point to real objects in your living room that match the pictures on the page.
+- Interactive Learning Time: Sit with your child and complete the worksheet together.
+Point to real objects in your living room that match the pictures.

-Vocabulary Practice: Read each word aloud and ask your child to repeat it.
-This builds pronunciation and memory.
+- Vocabulary Practice: Read each word aloud and ask your child to repeat it to improve pronunciation and memory.

-Hands-On Activities: After completing the worksheet, play a scavenger hunt.
-Ask your child to find the actual items in your living room.
+- Hands-On Activities: After finishing the worksheet, play a scavenger hunt by asking your child to find the actual items in your living room.

-Creative Add-ons: Let your child color the pictures, draw their own living room, or even cut and paste furniture images from magazines.
+- Creative Add-ons: Encourage your child to color the pictures, draw their own living room, or cut and paste furniture images from magazines.

 At School:

-Group Work: Use the worksheets as part of a vocabulary lesson on home or furniture.
-Students can work in pairs or small groups to discuss and complete the tasks.
+- Group Work: Use the worksheets in lessons about the home or furniture.
+Students can work in pairs or small groups to complete activities together.

-Speaking Practice: Have students point to items in the classroom or in a picture and say their names in English.
+- Speaking Practice: Ask students to point to items in the classroom or pictures and say their names in English.

-Learning Centers: Include the worksheets in a literacy center where students match words and pictures, do word searches, or fill in missing letters.
+- Learning Centers: Place the worksheets in literacy centers where students can match words and pictures, solve word searches, or complete missing letters.

-Home Connection: Assign worksheets as homework so students can reinforce what they learned at school by identifying items at home.
+- Home Connection: Assign the worksheets as homework so students can reinforce classroom learning by identifying items at home.